 The presence of an above anvil cirrus plume (AACP)

 is a strong indicator that a storm may produce a tornado, large hail, or powerful winds.
 Researchers have identified hundreds of plumed storms over the U.S. using high-resolution imagery from GOES-16

 .
 Identifying the presence of an AACP can add 10-30 minutes of lead-time for storm warnings.

 “Analysis of significant historical severe storm outbreaks reveals that AACPs are routinely present atop the most intense storms,” said Kris Bedka, an atmospheric scientist at NASA's Langley Research Center in Hampton, Virginia.
 “The improved resolution and rapidly-updating imagery from GOES-16 compared to previous-generation GOES allows forecasters to quickly recognize AACP signatures.
 AACP recognition, in combination with radar-observed severe storm indicators, can increase forecaster confidence that a storm is likely to produce severe weather and can aid warning where radar data is unavailable.”

 .
 Located in the central United States, the Great Plains often has ideal conditions for the formation of severe thunderstorms.
 In this area, known as Tornado Alley, storms can develop when dry cold air moving southward from Canada meets warm moist air traveling northward from the Gulf of Mexico.
 Tornadoes can form at any time of year, but most occur in the spring and summer months along with thunderstorms.
-May and June are usually the peak months for tornadoes.
+May and June are usually the peak months for tornadoes

 Lightning strike hazards